-- Students are taught at an accelerated pace and teachers maintain high expectations for academic performance and behavior. - Grades K-5 are self-contained classrooms established by the teachers and the administration. - Grades 6-8 are departmentalized. - Students' desks face the teacher's primary instructional area to create an environment that fosters learning. - Positive discipline techniques, which focus on positive reinforcement of appropriate behavior, are used to maintain a structured, calm and orderly classroom environment. - Each teacher utilizes direct instruction (whole-group teaching).
+- Students are taught at an accelerated pace and teachers maintain high expectations for academic performance and behavior. - Grades K-6 are self-contained classrooms established by the teachers and the administration. - Grades 7-8 are departmentalized. - Students' desks face the teacher's primary instructional area to create an environment that fosters learning. - Positive discipline techniques, which focus on positive reinforcement of appropriate behavior, are used to maintain a structured, calm and orderly classroom environment. - Each teacher utilizes direct instruction (whole-group teaching).
 Students are expected to be engaged from bell to bell.
-Classroom activities not directly related to academic tasks are kept to a minimum in all grades. - In 2nd grade, students will be taught cursive handwriting.
-Grades 3-8 will be required to write using cursive handwriting. . - Teachers strive to provide academic challenges for all students.
+Classroom activities not directly related to academic tasks are kept to a minimum in all grades. - In the early elementary years, students will begin cursive handwriting. - Teachers strive to provide academic challenges for all students.
 Parents are encouraged to provide extended learning activities for their children. - Teachers have high expectations for neatness, spelling, grammar, punctuation, and accuracy for all written assignments. - Teachers establish a predetermined routine for testing.
-Students are seated quietly and shall remain seated during testing.
+Students are seated quietly and shall remain

+- seated during testing.
 Teachers monitor students during the administration of a test.
 All necessary materials are provided and interruptions shall be kept to a minimum. - Teachers shall help students gain the necessary skills to become productive citizens by modeling and discussing the meaning of good citizenship, courtesy, honesty, and respect for personal and public property, and expect students to follow their example. - Whole school announcements, visitors/guests/observers, and individual messages to students shall not interfere with instructional time.